 - The principal wants to entrust their affairs to a close friend or associate

-It is advisable that every person who is of legal age must have a power of attorney in place in the event they can no longer make such decisions in the right frame of mind.
+It is advisable that every person who is of legal age must have a POA in place in the event they can no longer make such decisions in the right frame of mind.

 Types of Power of Attorney

-There are different types of power of attorney in Mississippi that is suitable for different scenarios.
+There are different types of POA in Mississippi that are suitable for different scenarios.
 The types of Mississippi POA forms include:

 Download: Microsoft Word (.docx)